inkognitro/react-app-tutorial/02-authentication.md

 As you already might have noticed, it exists a `src/App.test.tsx` file which was provided by [create-react-app](https://create-react-app.dev).
-As we learned above, the contained `<App />` in `App.test.tsx` should be bootstrapped with other services than such which are browser implementations (like `BrowserCurrentUserRepository` using the browser's local storage), because our tests just run locally in the console and not in the browser.
+As we learned above, the contained `<App />` in `App.test.tsx` should be bootstrapped with other services than browser implementations, like the `BrowserCurrentUserRepository` which is using the browser's local storage.
+This is because our tests just run locally in the console and not in a browser.

-So let's create a service provider for the tests with mocked services instead of browser specific implementations.
+So let's create a service provider for the tests with mocked services fulfilling the services' interfaces.

 ```typescript
 // src/TestServiceProvider.tsx